CBD Interactions with Other Drugs

 CBD is a partial agonist of the Transient Receptor Potential/Vanilloid Type 1 (TRPV1) receptor, so it can interact with other drugs that act on this receptor, like capsaicin or acetaminophen (through its active metabolite, AM-404)

 When TRPV1 receptors are activated, they transmit a pain signal to the brain.
 The chemicals above, as well as temperatures above 109º Fahrenheit.
 However, they undergo rapid internalization ——> less receptors ——> less pain signals, even if the painful stimuli remains present.
 The effect of CBD at this receptor will be compounded in the presence of other drugs which also exert their action via the TRPV1 receptor.

 CBD and 5-HT1a

-C CBD is also a partial agonist of serotonin 5-HT1a receptors.
+CBD is also a partial agonist of serotonin 5-HT1a receptors.
 These are serotonin autoreceptors which are present in the amygdala and limbic system, and serve to reduce the likelihood of an action potential in neurons associated with fear and anxiety.
-Therefore, these are the receptors involved ultimately targeted by SSRIs, which inhibit the reuptake of serotonin at synapses of neurons expressing 5-HT1a receptors.
+These are the receptors ultimately targeted by SSRIs to inhibit the reuptake of serotonin at synapses.